 - Considerations for Supporting Families

 This is an intermediate level workshop intended for school personnel, social service and health care professionals, counselors, social workers, youth care workers, and anyone seeking a better understanding of ways to create more accessible and welcoming environments for LGBT2SQ+ youth.

 Method of Delivery

-Lecture, video, personal reflection, case study review and small group discussion
+Presentation, video, personal reflection, case study exercises, and small group discussions.

 At the end of this workshop, participants should be able to: